ghimiresdp/python-notes/course/c14_regex/chapter 14.3 the re module.md

     - `re.DEBUG`: Displays debug information
 - The function returns a `re.Pattern` object which can then be used to match, search, or find all occurrences with that pattern.

-**Example**: A regular expression that extracts the name of a country that starts with A and ends with a
+**Example 1**: A regular expression that extracts the name of a country that starts with A and ends with a
 ```python
 import re
 countries = ['USA', 'Japan', 'Angola', 'China', 'Algeria', 'Nepal', 'Argentina', 'Albania']